Luna Lovegood

-Luna Lovegood is a character in the Harry Potter series of novels by J. K. Rowling.
+Luna Lovegood is a fictional character in the Harry Potter series of novels by J. K. Rowling.
 She first appears in Harry Potter and the Order of the Phoenix (2003).
 She is portrayed by Evanna Lynch in the Harry Potter films.

 Characterisation

 The "first intimation" of Luna was originally called Lily Moon.
-Rowling envisioned her as a "fey, dreamy girl" and her surname is mentioned during Harry's Sorting Ceremony.
+Rowling envisioned her as a "fey, dreamy girl" and her surname (Moon) is mentioned during Harry's Sorting Ceremony.
 Rowling has described Luna as the "anti-Hermione" because Luna arrives at beliefs through faith, while Hermione relies on facts and logic.
-Hermione repeatedly tries to convince Luna that her beliefs are nonsense, but to no avail.
-Luna is perceptive about human nature, and Harry notes her knack for blunt honesty.
-She holds her friends in high regard; she painted portraits of Harry, Ron, Hermione, Ginny, and Neville on the ceiling of her room.
+Hermione repeatedly tries to convince Luna that her beliefs are nonsense, but this only annoys Luna, which is rare.
+Luna is perceptive about human nature, and Harry notes her knack for blunt honesty, which can be uncomfortable, but always eye-opening and true.
+She holds her friends in high regard; she painted portraits of Harry, Ron, Hermione, Ginny, and Neville on the ceiling of her room, with links around them that say friends (as seen in the seventh book/movie).
 Luna's father is Xenophilius Lovegood, the editor of the magazine The Quibbler.
-Luna witnessed the death of her mother when she was nine years old, which enables her to see Thestrals.
+Luna witnessed the death of her mother when she was nine years old, so she can see Thestrals.

 In interviews following the release of Deathly Hallows, Rowling revealed facts about Luna's life after Hogwarts.
-Luna pursues a career as a "magizoologist", which is a zoologist for magical creatures.
+Luna pursues a career as a "magizoologist": a zoologist for magical creatures.
 She discovers many new species of animals and becomes quite famous for it.
 She marries Rolf Scamander, who is a fellow naturalist and the grandson of Newt Scamander.
 Luna and Rolf have twin sons, Lorcan and Lysander.